baynec2/unexpected-edge/README.md

 # unexpected-edge

 In Malcom Gladwell's book Outliers, he makes the interesting claim that hockey athletes born earlier in the year have a serious advantage over those who had birthdates from July on.
-The claim is that this benefit translates into an over representation of certain age groups in elite hockey programs.
+He then asserts that this benefit translates into an over representation of certain age groups in elite hockey programs.

 Some of the text from the book is listed below: